ncsa/pylut/README.md

                       ( files larger than PYLUTMAXRSYNCSIZE will be copied ) ( instead with dd before rsync is invoked            )

-+ To run the Python tests, the 'testbases' dictionary elements must be updated with the local file system mountpoint(s) and test paths.
+## Running tests
+To run the Python tests:
++ cd /path/to/pylut
++ vi test/runtest (set environment variables, per above, as needed)
++ test/runtest